Sleep Apnea Diagnosis and Treatment Options

 In many cases, simply changing your lifestyle can reduce or eliminate your apnea symptoms altogether.
 If you have obstructive apnea symptoms due to being overweight, your symptoms may subside as you adopt a healthier lifestyle and lose excess weight.
 Quitting smoking may also help you achieve a more restful sleep at night.

 Continuous positive airway pressure (C-pap) machines are frequently recommended for people with sleep disorders.
 A C-pap machine uses a motorized fan to gently push pressurized air into the airways so they won’t collapse during sleep.

-In complex cases, the experienced surgeons at Summit Oral & Maxillofacial Surgery sleep apnea procedure clinics, we can perform oral surgery to reposition the bones in the lower and upper jaw.
+In complex cases, the experienced surgeons and sleep apnea doctors at Summit Oral & Maxillofacial Surgery sleep apnea clinics, we can perform oral surgery to reposition the bones in the lower and upper jaw.
 This is done to increase the airway size and facilitate the flow of air during sleep.

 Call Us Today!

 Whether it’s obstructive, central or mixed, sleep apnea is a dangerous condition that requires prompt treatment.
-To schedule your consultation, call our practice during business hours or fill out our online appointment request form.
+To schedule your consultation, call one of our sleep apnea clinics in Rochester Hills, Clinton Township, Grosse Pointe, Warren or Romeo / Washington, Michigan during business hours or fill out our online appointment request form.>